myndpm/open-source/libs/forms/README.md

 While creating a new form the library recursively instantiates these Dynamic Controls components, and populates their core fields:

 1. Its corresponding `config`,
-2. the `control` instance (`FormControl`, `FormGroup` or `FormArray`),
+2. any `params` values specified in the config,
-3. any `params` values specified in the config.
+3. the corresponding `control` instance (`FormControl`, `FormGroup` or `FormArray`).

-From there, we have the required tools for the component to provide any control functionality.
+From there, we have the required tools for the component to provide any functionality.

 ## Extending

 You can check out the example [source code of @myndpm/dyn-forms/ui-material](https://github.com/myndpm/open-source/tree/master/libs/forms/ui-material/src).
-Basically your custom controls need to extend the respective `Abstract Dynamic Control` (`DynFormControl`, `DynFormArray`, `DynFormGroup` or `DynFormContainer`) which register the corresponding Form Control into the hierarchy specified in the nested Config Object.
+Basically your custom controls need to extend the respective Abstract Dynamic Control (`DynFormControl`, `DynFormArray`, `DynFormGroup` or `DynFormContainer`) which register the corresponding Form Control into the hierarchy specified in the nested Config Object.

 You just need to implement `static dynControl` property which is the unique place where you define your control identificator,